 Alexandria is a somewhat small city located in the state of Minnesota.
 With a population of 11,843 people and five constituent neighborhoods, Alexandria is the 90th largest community in Minnesota.

-The education level of Alexandria citizens is a little higher than the average for US cities and towns: 24.22% of adults in Alexandria have at least a bachelor's degree.
+The population of Alexandria overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Alexandria, 24.22% have at least a bachelor's degree.

 The per capita income in Alexandria in 2010 was $25,496, which is middle income relative to Minnesota, and upper middle income relative to the rest of the US.
 This equates to an annual income of $101,984 for a family of four.
 However, Alexandria contains both very wealthy and poor people as well.

 The people who call Alexandria home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Alexandria residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Alexandria include Norwegian, Swedish, Irish, and French .

 The most common language spoken in Alexandria is English.
 Other important languages spoken here include Spanish and West Germanic languages.